Join 9,000 Calgarians subscribed to the Sunday Sneak Peek

 What's Different Here:

-1. Calgary’s population is 1.3 million.
+1. Calgary's population is over 1.5 million and growing quickly.
+In fact, it is one of the fastest-growing major cities in Canada.
 Relative to other cities it is quite spread out (less dense).
-Because Calgary covers a lot of land, it has one of the largest pathway systems in North America - perfect for biking.
-It also has many many parks.
+Because the city covers a lot of land, Calgary has one of the largest urban pathway systems in North America.
+There are many large and beautiful parks throughout the city.

-2. According to the 2016 Census, 60% of Calgary's population is of European origin and 36% of the population belongs to a visible minority.
-While Canada has 2 official languages (English and French), French is normally only spoken in government agencies and is not common in general life.
+2. Calgary is an increasingly diverse city.
+According to the 2021 census, nearly 40% of Calgary's population belongs to a visible minority, with South Asian, Chinese, and Filipino communities among the largest groups.
+While Canada has 2 official languages (English and French), French is normally only spoken in government agencies and is not commonly overheard out and about in Calgary.

-3. The city does not sit on a body of water but the Bow river goes through the middle of the city, giving it’s downtown shape and creating space for activities alongside the river.
+3. The city does not sit on a body of water, but the Bow River runs through the middle of the city, giving the downtown core shape and creating space for activities along the riverbank.

-4. Calgary is most well known internationally for its main industry which is energy (oil and gas) and for the Calgary Stampede.
-A 10 day event in July each year focused on a fair, rodeo, and multiple concerts throughout the city.
+4. Calgary is best known internationally for its main industry: energy (oil and gas), and for the Calgary Stampede, a 10-day event held every July featuring a fair, rodeo, and concerts throughout the city.

-5. Banff, an internationally famous picturesque mountain town, is a 2 hour drive west of Calgary.
+5. Banff, an internationally famous and picturesque mountain town is about a 1.5-hour drive west of Calgary.

 When to visit Calgary, Alberta, Canada 📅